-The spread between the forecasted collection rate and the advance rate has ranged from 20.5% to 35.6% over the last 10 years.
+The spread between the forecasted collection rate and the advance rate has ranged from 20.6% to 35.6% over the last 10 years.
 The spread was at the high end of this range in 2009 and 2010, when the competitive environment was unusually favorable, and much lower during other years (2015 through 2018) when competition was more intense.
-The decrease in the spread from 2017 to 2018 was the result of the performance of 2017 Consumer Loans, which has materially exceeded our initial estimates, and a change in the mix of Consumer Loan assignments received during 2018, including an increase in Purchased Loans as a percentage of total unit volume.
+The decrease in the spread from 2017 to 2018 was the result of the performance of 2017 Consumer Loans, which has exceeded our initial estimates by a greater margin than those assigned to us in 2018, and a change in the mix of Consumer Loan assignments received during 2018, including an increase in Purchased Loans as a percentage of total unit volume.